 Starting tomorrow, twenty-five cents will buy you access to a state-of-the-art outhouse near Ashbridge's Bay Park.

 When the first automated public toilet opened on Queens Quay West in 2010, the City was expecting to have a bunch more of them installed in relatively short order.
-Now, after two years of delays, the City has announced that a second one is going to be opening tomorrow, at Lake Shore East and Northern Dancer boulevards, right by Ashbridge’s Bay Park.
+Now, after two years of delays, a second one is going to be opening tomorrow, at Lake Shore East and Northern Dancer boulevards, right by Ashbridge’s Bay Park.
 It, like its predecessor, will cost 25 cents per use.